gaultier/blog/subtle_bug_with_go_errgroup.md

 ## Bug investigation

-We can use strace/dtrace, add logs, or simply look at the python static HTTP server, the verdict is the same: no request is made.
+We can use the debugger, or strace/dtrace, or add logs, or simply look at the python static HTTP server, the verdict is the same: no HTTP request is made in `checkHaveIBeenPawned`.
 How is this possible?
 I can see the Go function call!

 At first I thought a data race was happening between goroutines, having been recently [burnt by that](/blog/a_subtle_data_race_in_go.html).
 But it turned out it was something different.